platformsh/platformsh-docs/docs/src/create-apps/hooks/_index.md

 All of this configuration and preparation can be handled in a bash script.

-1. Copy the [preparation script from the template](https://github.com/platformsh-templates/nextjs-drupal/blob/master/api/platformsh-scripts/hooks.deploy.sh) into a file called `hooks.deploy.sh`.
+1. Copy the [preparation script from the template](https://github.com/platformsh-templates/nextjs-drupal/blob/master/api/platformsh-scripts/hooks.deploy.sh) into a file called `hooks.deploy.sh` in a `api/platformsh-scripts` directory.
    Note that hooks are executed using the dash shell, not the bash shell used by SSH logins.
 2. Copy the [Drush configuration script form the template](https://github.com/platformsh-templates/nextjs-drupal/blob/master/api/drush/platformsh_generate_drush_yml.php) into a `drush/platformsh_generate_drush_yml.php` file.